skriegman/2019-RSS/README.md

     git clone https://github.com/skriegman/2019-RSS.git

-There are different well documented examples (evosoro/examples) and custom versions of VoxCad/Voxelyze included in this repository (evosoro/_voxcad* folders).
-Let's try running an example in which soft robots are optimized to locomote in a terrestrial environment, using an evolutionary algorithm and a basic version (_voxcad) of the physics engine (the procedure is the same for all the examples).
+Let's try running one of the experiments from the paper.

 Navigate to the _voxcad directory:

-    cd evosoro/evosoro/_voxcad/
+    cd 2019-RSS/evosoro/_voxcad/

 The following command compiles both VoxCad and Voxelyze, installing the library at the same time: